AISKhalil/HiCNAtra/README.md

 ### <a name="usage"></a>Usage
 Here, we use **GM06990** small sample as an example [GSM455133](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM455133).
-GM06990 HDF5 input file [GM06990_SRR027956_Input.hdf5](Example/GM06990_SRR027956_Input.hdf5) is in `Example/` sub-directory.
+The input HDF5 file [GM06990_SRR027956_Input.hdf5](Example/GM06990_SRR027956_Input.hdf5) is provided in `Example/` sub-directory.
 Output files are saved in `Example/GM06990_HiC` sub-directory.

-**N.B.** this GM06990 sample has only ~5 million reads, we use it for testing the HiCNAtra installation.
+**N.B.** this sample has only ~5 million reads, we use it for testing the HiCNAtra installation.
 For accurate analysis, you can incorporate more biological replicates [GSE18199](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE18199).

 Start Matlab, then edit and run the following set of commands based on your data [runHiCNAtraScript.m](./Scripts/runHiCNAtraScript.m).
 ```